Learning Farsi Online

 One of the most exciting aspects of Persian festivals is how they incorporate elements of nature and the changing seasons.
 For example, Yalda Night is celebrated on the longest night of the year, when the days begin to get longer again.
 Similarly, Tirgan, the festival of water, is celebrated during the summer solstice, when water is most needed and appreciated.

-Another exciting aspect of Persian festivals is their bringing people together and fostering a sense of community.
+Another exciting aspect of Persian festivals is that they bring people together and foster a sense of community.
 Whether it’s the exchange of gifts during Mehregan or throwing water during Tirgan, these festivals provide an opportunity for people to celebrate their shared cultural heritage.

 Persian festivals are also known for their delicious food and traditional dishes.
 For example, during Nowruz, it is customary to eat Sabzi polo ba mahi, a dish of herbed rice and fish, and during Mehregan, it is traditional to eat Ash-e reshteh, a soup made with noodles and beans.